MadrigalStreetCartel/neuz/README.md

 Use farming automation if you're trying to level up your character or farm sets, quest items, penya, etc.

 Works best if you're in a densely populated farming area.
+It will also use an AOE attack skill (if configured) when the bot is close to the target.

 ### Requirements